hypatiah/bipbop/october_notes.md

 In Java, the **int** data type only allows values between -2,147,483,648 and 2,147,483,647

 **Char:** a java datatype used to represent single characters. short for character, and must be enclosed in single quotes as such: 'h'

+Note: In Java, variables must have specified data type.
+ex:
+`int myLuckyNumber = 11;`
+myLuckyNumber now stores the value 11 as an int type